 Companies like Amazon, Flipkart, Bigbasket, etc., ship millions of packages globally every day.
 Among them, Amazon alone ships 5 billion packages per year globally.
+Particularly, food and medicine items are packed in a range of plastic jars with lids.
 Although packaged products delivered at our homes provide a lot of convenience, they are not good for our environment.
 Packaging done with plastic polymers such as Styrofoam and especially the rings around bottles add up to lots of wastage that are neither biodegradable nor recyclable.

 What are the types of green packaging?